andresmunozit/node-js-application-development-lfw211/14_PROCESS_&_OPERATING_SYSTEM/process-&-operating-system.md

 ```

 If we execute our code without piping to it, the process will be directly connected to the terminal.
-This will allow us to type the input into our process.
-The process input will be transformed to
+This will allow us typing the input into our process using the terminal.
+The process input will be
-uppercase and then piped to the process output:
+transformed to uppercase and then piped to the process output:
 ```txt
 $ node process-os-4.js
 terminal